ahmedsamirio/jekyll-now/_posts/2021-5-11-Twitter-Crawler.md

 ![an image alt text](../images/tree.png "Binary Search Tree")

-We can see an example of a traversed tree from a seed user at begining layer <em>d</em> of 0, where the maximum depth <em>l</em> is 3, while the new users recursed over from a seed user is <em>n</em> is 2, and the tweets to collect is <em>t</em> is 1.
+We can see an example of a traversed tree from a seed user at layer <em>d</em> which equals 0, where the maximum depth of layers <em>l</em> is 3, the new users recursed over from a seed user is <em>n</em> is 2, and the tweets to collect is <em>t</em> is 1.
 If user A is the seed user, then we collect the latest tweet and select 2 random users from his friends and followers, which turned out to be B and C.

 Then for each of these users we do the same as user A. This results for a total of <em>n<sup>d</sup></em> users for each layer where the starting layer <em>d</em> is 0, which equals 2<sup>3</sup> + 2<sup>2</sup> + 2<sup>1</sup> + 1 = 15 users and 15 tweets.